arniecommits/Cloud_Ripper/Readme.md

 # Cloud Ripper

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ---

-This is an effort to highlight risks from cloud misconfigurations or having seemingly unused artefacts such as IAM policies/Roles in your cloud environment.
+This is an effort to highlight risks from cloud misconfigurations; we also look at how seemingly unused artefacts such as IAM policies/Roles in your cloud environment can be easily misused to move laterally or exfiltrate data.
 This is an initial framework approach so that you can take and build upon the various service discovery and enumeration techniques that have been used in script.
 This particular version is aimed at AWS similar techniques can utilised with other CSP's.

 **Please Note: The purpose of the code is purely educational and should not be used with malicious intent or within infrastructure where you do not have permissions to run such tests.**

 ## Sample Application Architecture